 We also offer an initial consultation free of charge.
-There’s no risk to speak to us about your truck accident and learn your legal options.
+There’s no risk in speaking to us about your truck accident and learning your legal options.
 We’ll be happy to review the details of your case and help you decide the best course of action to pursue financial compensation.

-At OnderLaw, LLC , our St. Louis truck accident attorneys understand the traumatic effect of a truck accident.
+At OnderLaw, our attorneys understand the traumatic effect of a truck accident.
 It completely upends your life and negatively impacts your job, financial standing, and relationships.
 If you can’t return to work, you’re probably worrying about all those medical bills piling up and how you’re going to support your family.

 It’s our mission to make sure you receive the maximum compensation available so you can pay for your expenses.
 We believe in seeking justice for our clients and holding careless individuals responsible for their actions.
 You can depend on us to guide you through the complex legal maze of insurance claims and settlement negotiations.